dynaroars/igen/README.md

 hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/common_python/
 ```

-iGen uses Python and uses a SMT solving to verify candidte interactions.
-The tool has been tested using the following setup:
+iGen uses Python and uses a SMT solving to verify some results.
+The tool has been tested using:
 * Debian Linux 7 (Wheezy)
 * Python 2.7.x
 * Microsoft Z3 SMT solver 4.x